What is a Linear Actuator & Why Would You Want One?

 Why use an assembled linear actuator when you could cobble one together yourself?

-1. Save design time.
+Save design time.
 Cobbling your own linear actuator together means going to one supplier, configuring one part that meets the requirements of your project, ordering that one part number, then rinse and repeat for all components involved.
 With a preassembled linear actuator, less time is spent checking the specs of the linear guides, the screws, and the axial bearings; less time is spent making drawings of custom machined housings, brackets, gears, etc. This allows you to spend more time designing the valuable aspects that your equipment offers to a customer, and less time designing at the component level for each linear motion application.

-2. Limit your lead-time and purchasing costs.
+Limit your lead-time and purchasing costs.
 Generally speaking, if you are ordering one part from one supplier at a time, your purchasing department will be spending a lot of time hounding multiple different suppliers and checking on parts.
 However, with an already assembled linear actuator, you reduce this time, in addition to cutting purchase orders.

-3. Improve your quality.
+Improve your quality.
 Let the linear actuator manufacturers put their money where their mouths are.
 At this point, they are selling you a pre-made solution, so it should obviously be tested and assembled correctly.
 If any aspect of that actuator is not working properly, then they are responsible.

-4. Reduce you assembly time.
+Reduce your assembly time.
 Let the linear actuator manufactures assemble the parts that they have designed to fit together—the ones that they produce and test on a daily basis.
 This provides you with less to worry about in regard to ensuring that the shafting is aligned, that the proper clearance is set between the components to function properly, that the belt is set with the right tension, and that the motor is attached correctly.
-Allow the linear actuator manufacture to do their job so that you can focus all of your efforts onto the overall build while reducing the amount of time assembling subcomponents.
+Allow the linear actuator manufacturer to do their job so that you can focus all of your efforts onto the overall build while reducing the amount of time assembling subcomponents.

 So, there you have it—a brief explanation of what linear actuators actually are and why they are becoming more commonplace within the realm of machine design.
 So many applications require linear motion functionality, and we are seeing more and more each day.